-Part I. Special Fund/General Fund (For All Relief Associations) §§ 424A.05, 424.15 (2000), & 423.50 (2000) А. Were amounts paid to the relief association from the city and state (and for volunteer firefighters' relief associations' donations specified for support of the special fund) set aside and deposited in the special fund? §§ 424A.06, 424.15 (2000), & 423.50 (2000) B. Were all other funds deposited in the association's general fund, if established? §§ 349.12, subd.
-25(b)(3), & 471.6151 C. Were gambling proceeds not placed in the special fund? §§ 424A.05 & 423.51 (2000) D. Were benefits paid from the special fund only for: 1.
-In the case of volunteers firefighters' relief associations, the payment of disability and service pensions to members of the relief association; 2. for the purchase of an annuity for the transfer of benefit amounts to the applicable person's individual retirement account or Minnesota deferred compensation plan under Minn.
-Stat. § 424A.015; payment of survivor's benefits or death benefits to the estate of a deceased active or deferred firefighter as allowed by Minn.
+Part I. Special Fund/General Fund (For All Relief Associations) §§ 424A.05, 424.15 (2000), A. Were amounts paid to the relief association from the city and state (and for volunteer firefighters' relief associations' donations specified for support of the special fund) set aside and deposited in the special fund? §§ 424A.06, 424.15 (2000), B. Were all other funds deposited in the association's general fund, if established? §§ 349.12, subd.
+25(b)(3), & 471.6151 C. Were gambling proceeds not placed in the special fund? §§ 424A.05 D. Were disbursements from the special fund made only for: In the case of volunteers firefighters' relief associations, the payment of disability and service pensions to members of the relief association; for the purchase of an annuity for the transfer of benefit amounts to the applicable person's individual retirement account or Minnesota deferred compensation plan under Minn.
+Stat. § 424A.015; 3. payment of survivor's benefits or death benefits to the estate of a deceased active or deferred firefighter as allowed by Minn.
 Stat. § 424A,05, subd.
 4; 4. for volunteer firefighters' relief associations, fees, dues, and assessments allowed by Minn.
 Stat. § 424A.05, subd.
-3(7); or 5. in the case of a volunteer relief association, for the payment of insurance premiums to the state Volunteer Firefighters Benefit Association, or an insurance company licensed by the state of Minnesota offering casualty insurance, in order to entitle relief association members to membership in and the benefits of the association or organization; and 6. were disbursements authorized by the bylaws?
-Note: For relief associations other than volunteer firefighters' relief associations, check the specific law that applies. § 69.80 E. Were administrative expenses from the special fund paid only as follows: 1. office expenses , including (but not limited to) rent, utilities, equipment, supplies, postage, periodical subscriptions, furniture, and fixtures; 2. salaries of the officers of the association or their designees, and salaries of the members of the board of trustees of the association if the salary amounts are approved by the government body of the entity that is responsible for meeting any minimum obligation under Minn.
-Stat. §§ 69.77, 69.772, or 69.773, and the itemized expenses of relief association officers and board members that are incurred as a result of fulfilling their responsibilities as administrators of the special fund;
+3(5); 5. in the case of a volunteer relief association, for the payment of insurance premiums to the state Volunteer Firefighters Benefit Association, or an insurance company licensed by the state of Minnesota offering casualty insurance, in order to entitle relief association members to membership in and the benefits of the association or organization; or 6. for the payment of administrative expenses (see E, below), and 7. were disbursements authorized by the bylaws?
+Note: For the Bloomington FDRA, check Minn.
+Stat. § 424.16 (2000) § 69.80 E. Were administrative expenses from the special fund paid only as follows: 1. office expenses , including (but not limited to) rent, utilities, equipment, supplies, postage, periodical subscriptions, furniture, and fixtures; salaries of the officers of the association or their designees, and salaries of the members of the board of trustees of the association if the salary amounts are approved by the government body of the entity that is responsible for meeting any minimum obligation under Minn.
+Stat. §§ 424A.092, or 424A.093 (or 2013 Minn.
+Laws, ch.
+111, art.
+5, §§ 31-42), and the itemized expenses of relief association officers and board members that are incurred as a result of fulfilling their responsibilities as administrators of the special fund; tuition, registration fees, organizational dues, and other authorized expenses of officers or members of the board of trustees incurred attending educational conferences, seminars, or classes that relate to the administration of the relief association;